Skip to main content

 Program Details

-Costs include: Tuition, housing and internship placement, orientation, welcome and farewell events, city tour, on-site staff support, and supplemental health insurance.
+Costs include: Tuition, housing, internship placement, orientation, welcome and farewell events, city tour, on-site staff support, and supplemental health insurance.

-Cost does not include: Roundtrip airfare, meals, local transportation and personal expenses
+Cost does not include: Roundtrip airfare, meals, local transportation, passport, visa (if applicable), and personal expenses

 Offered through a partnership with CEA CAPA: http://www.ceastudyabroad.com/

-For more information, contact Corey Laurence, global programs coordinator and academic advisor.
+For more information, contact Michelle Parker, global programs advisor.

 Internship Placement

-Students will work with the program provider to professionally revise their resume, prepare for interviews and obtain an internship in the industry of their choice.
+Students will work with the program provider to professionally revise their resume, prepare for interviews, and obtain an internship in the industry of their choice.
+You will intern part-time at your host organization for 8-weeks and complete 20 hours per week.
+You will likely intern during standard business hours Mondays-Fridays and your placement may include in-person, remote, and hybrid work depending on the needs of your host organization.

 Summer Internship Housing and Transportation